Dogs suffer more than you in the heat: How to keep them cool

 In other words: Dogs simply don't tolerate hot weather as well as their human housemates.

-But Dr. Peter Falk of the New Jersey Veterinary Medical Association said people can take simple steps to making sure their pups get through the heat — including making sure they have plenty of cold, fresh water.
+But Dr. Peter Falk of the New Jersey Veterinary Medical Association told New Jersey 101.5 last year people can take simple steps to making sure their pups get through the heat — including making sure they have plenty of cold, fresh water.
 He also said while dogs may like to exercise and run around, it's important that their humans monitor their activity to make sure they don't get overheated.

 "If they're going to be exercising, we should make sure that it's the cool part of the day," he said.
 "It's better to skip it than to tempt fate with exercise."